 Students will have the opportunity to participate in the activities of community agencies in criminal justice practice.
 Varied experiences are encouraged in areas such as law enforcement, corrections, probation, judicial, victim services, treatment services, and community action organizations.
 This course may be repeated.
-Prerequisite: instructor approval.
 Offered on demand.